• Skip to primary navigation

 Ingredients in Maple Bourbon Barbecue Sauce

-• Dark Brown Sugar: this recipe is heavy on the molasses flavor, which is why it calls for dark brown sugar.
+• Dark Brown Sugar: this recipe is heavy on the molasses flavor similar to Blueberry BBQ Sauce, which is why it calls for dark brown sugar.
 This sugar tones down the acidity and tanginess of the vinegar.
 You can substitute light brown sugar.

 • Spices: Salt, Onion Powder, Garlic Powder, Chili Powder, Black Pepper.
 These are the key spices when making any standard bbq sauce.